stnvh/gulp-tinypng/README.md

 If your source is the same as your destination (images are written over themselves), and you want to use the signature checking feature, set this to true

 >**Note:** If your source and destination are the same, it's recommended you use this, and `options.sigFile`, as it prevents you from continually uploading already compressed images each time you run the task

+#### options.keepOriginal
+Type: `Boolean`
+Default `True`

+With this option you can tell the plugin to override your original file with the compressed one.
+The gulp.dest() output path for the images is then being ignored.

 #### options.summarize/summarise
 Type: `Boolean`